genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> July 4-5, 2020 updates: the largest update since the creation of this repository: >300 new records!
+> July 4, 2020 updates: the largest update since the creation of this repository: >300 new records!
 We are working on it.
-Wait some time to be comppleted.
-Do not forget to refresh this webpage during your visit today.
 Enjoy the reading! ;=)

 > As the repository has largely increased its size, it is also available in <a href="https://github.com/genomicsITER/COVID-19/wiki">WIKI format here</a> for your convenience.